Biden to roll out new asylum restrictions at U.S.-Mexico border -sources

 Biden's plan to ban certain asylum seekers mirrors similar efforts under Trump that were blocked by federal courts.

-"To be clear: this was not our first preference – nor our second," a source familiar with the planning said, adding that migrants can seek asylum and other legal pathways for entry from abroad and that the White House is urging Congress to pass comprehensive immigration reform.
+"This was not our first preference – nor our second," a source familiar with the planning said, adding that the White House is urging Congress to pass comprehensive immigration reform or provide additional funding for border security.

-(Reporting by Ted Hesson in Washington; Additional reporting by Kristina Cooke in San Francisco Editing by Mica Rosenberg and Aurora Ellis)
+(Reporting by Ted Hesson in Washington; Additional reporting by Kristina Cooke in San Francisco and Daina Solomon in Mexico City Editing by Mica Rosenberg, Aurora Ellis and Matthew Lewis)

 ((Ted.Hesson@thomsonreuters.com; 202-450-8633;))